Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Alberta Wetland Classification System

 The Alberta Wetland Classification System groups wetlands into 5 major classes – bogs, fens, swamps, marshes and shallow open water wetlands – based on common physical, chemical and biological characteristics.
-The system subdivides each class by their vegetative form (for example, dominated by trees, shrubs, grass-like plants, aquatic plants) and type (for example, water permanence, pH, salinity).
+The system subdivides each class by their vegetative form and type (for example: water permanence, pH, salinity).

 Alberta Wetland Assessment and Impact Report (WAIR)

-For the majority of activities that may impact a wetland, a qualified professional or team must prepare a WAIR in accordance with the Alberta Wetland Assessment and Impact Report Directive.
-The report must be signed by an authenticating professional and submitted as part of the regulatory application(s).
+For the majority of activities that may impact a wetland, a WAIR must be prepared in accordance with the Alberta Wetland Assessment and Impact Report Directive.
+The report must be signed by an authenticating professional and submitted as part of a regulatory application.

 Alberta Wetland Assessment and Impact Form (WAIF)

-Questions related to activities regulated by AEP can be submitted to:
+Questions related to AEP regulated activities within wetlands can be submitted to:

 Questions related to AER regulated energy resource activities within a wetland can be submitted to: